 Making money as a stay-at-home mom is not as hard as you think.
 Check out these eight awesome tips to make quick cash on the side by doing simple things on the computer as well as putting in a little work around the house.
 These suggestions are easy and can be done on your schedule using social distancing.

-1. Selling on Craigslist
+1. Sell on Craigslist

-We sold our house in 2 days.
+We sold our house in two days.

-Yep, 2 days.
 I still can’t believe it.
 Having a good neighborhood definitely helped, and the market was good at that time period.

 If you don’t feel comfortable doing the paperwork yourself, pay someone you feel is competent to help with the sale.
 It’s definitely cheaper than a realtor.

 Another option is Facebook.
 Here are 6 ways to use Facebook to sell your home according to Forbes.
 When you open up Facebook, there is a place to list your house for sale under Marketplace.

-Selling it yourself is so much better than selling to a dealer.
+Selling it yourself is so much better than selling it to a dealer.
 You make a lot more money.
 Obviously, we think a lot of Craigslist.

 If it has not been used in a year or so then out it goes.
 I like listing things on Craigslist because it’s free, and it’s really easy to use.

 The prompts take you through each screen.
 There is a place to tell about your product and a place to upload pictures.
 After a few more prompts, it goes to your email.
 Then you click on the listing, and it’s up.

 I find it is so much easier to deal with local sales versus eBay, which is national.
-When you make money as a stay home mom, it is important to take into account your time and resources.
+When making money as a stay-at-home mom, it is important to take into account your time and resources.

-2. Selling on the Nextdoor App
+2. Sell on the Nextdoor App

-It’s like a virtual garage sale in a way.
-Only you focus on one item at a time.
+It’s like a virtual garage sale only you focus on one item at a time.
 There is a section in the app that says “For Sale or Free.”